hankmorgan/UnderworldGodot/README.md

 A port of the old unity project to Godot.
 Lets see how this goes...

 ## Before you begin.
 This is an experiment.
-No support is provided for it and usage is at your own risk
+No support is provided for it and usage is at your own risk.

 ## Getting Started

 No exe builds yet.
-This is just a glorified map viewer at this point.
+This is just a glorified map viewer at this point that you will need to build in Godot yourself.

 1. Clone the repository
-2. Install Godot https://godotengine.org/ and run it.
+2. Install the Godot engine dev  https://godotengine.org/ and run it.
 3. Save a file called ``uwsettings.json`` in the Godot Folder.
 See below for format of the file
 4. Open the Project folder in Godot.
 5. Run.
 It might work